Skip to main content

 Get started

 There are lots of ways to support your local library and the library service across Somerset.
-Donations of stock or funds, Friends groups, support for events and campaigns and volunteering all help us deliver the best possible range of services.
+Donations of stock or funds, Friends groups, support for events, campaigns, and volunteering all help us deliver the best possible range of services.

 Volunteer

 Volunteers are a vital part of the Somerset Libraries team.
 They bring their experience, knowledge and skills to help us deliver a wider range of opportunities and activities to Somerset communities.
-We’re grateful for their time, energy and all they contribute to the service.
+We are grateful for their time, energy and all they contribute to the service.

 There are many ways to get involved and help at your local library.

-• Team Support Volunteer – working alongside our library teams to support with the day-to-day library tasks.
-Activities could range from shelving, processing and displaying stock, and helping the library staff make the library an exciting, vibrant and welcoming environment.
+Working alongside our library teams to support with the day-to-day library tasks.
+Activities could range from shelving, processing and displaying stock, to helping the library staff make the library an exciting, vibrant and welcoming environment.

-• Activities Volunteer – support with existing activities such as children’s rhyme times and Lego club or even help to introduce a new activity to your local library.
+Support with existing activities such as children’s rhyme times and Lego club, or even help to introduce a new activity to your local library.

-• Digital Volunteer – could you offer IT support?
-You could help to run clubs, classes, seminars and one-to-one training – offering support with a range of digital technology, websites and programs.
+Could you offer IT support?
+You could help to run clubs, classes, seminars, and one-to-one training, offering support with a range of digital technology, websites and programs.

-• Summer Reading Challenge Volunteer – encourage children to love reading by helping with the national scheme that takes place each summer across all Somerset Libraries.
-Volunteers help to sign children up, choose books or run activities during the school summer holidays.
-Apply during April to June to support this event.
+Encourage children to love reading by helping with the national scheme that takes place each summer across all Somerset Libraries.
+Volunteers help to sign children up, choose books, or run activities during the school summer holidays.
+To support this event, apply online from 19 May on the Council’s volunteering opportunities page.
 Applications close in the last week of June.

 Find out more

-You can find other volunteering opportunities with Somerset County Council by visiting the Council’s volunteering page
+You can also find more information about volunteering and volunteering opportunities by visiting our volunteering pages.

 Financial Donations